qespr/MathTrixs/README.md

 - Simplicity above everything:
   - Performance is not a concern unless it's real bad
   - Most straight-forward implementation possible
-  - The point is not to be able to compute huge amount of huge numbers as quickly as possible but to help humans practice ideally be able to guide them step by step
+  - The point is not to be able to compute huge amount of huge numbers as quickly as possible but to help humans practice, ideally be able to guide them step by step
 - Portability - We want to work in:
   - JVM
   - Web - ClojureScript
-  - .NET
+  - .NET (Clojure CLR)
-- Ability to export Examples in multiple formats (LaTeX, edn)
+- Ability to export Examples in multiple formats (LaTeX, edn, txt)
-- Allow for calculation of examples created outside of this Software (Imported from edn, LaTeX, STDIN)
+- Allow for calculation of examples created outside of this Software (Imported from edn, LaTeX, custom simple text format)
 - Support more example types than Matrices

 ## Why